 3- Frere Hall

 Frere Hall is situated in Saddar Town, Karachi.
-This building is one of the oldest historical places of Karachi which was established by British when they rule the subcontinent.
+This building is one of the oldest historical places of Karachi which was established by the British when they rule the subcontinent.
 The construction process of this building takes place in 1863 and the Frere hall was entirely constructed by the year 1865.
 In the time of British rule, Frere Hall was the center of Karachi’s civilizing activities.
 This building is shaped very delightfully with red and grey sandstone from Jungshahi.
 Frere house has a massive library on the ground floor and an art gallery full of attractive paintings.
 The library is known as Liaquat Ali Khan library, the first Prime Minister of Pakistan.

 4- Mohatta Palace

 It is a Historical attraction situated at Hatim Alvi Road Karachi which was built in 1927 by Shivratan Mohatta, a victorious Marwari businessman of his time.
 This palace is based on a true love story.
 The designer of this stunning piece of art was Agha Ahmed Hussain.
-The wife of Shivratan was struggling with a serious disease and doctor suggested her to live in a place where revitalizing winds of sea passes.
+The wife of Shivratan was struggling with a serious disease and the doctor suggested her to live in a place where revitalizing winds of sea passes.
 So his husband Shivratan determined to build this huge attractive palace near Clifton so that her wife sickness can be cured.

 5- Chaukhandi Tombs